 The fantastic part about the Juan Collins is that you can adjust it as you drink.
 If it's not quite right, add to it, stir, and enjoy!

 Like other highball mixed drinks, estimating the amount of alcohol in the Juan Collins is a bit of a challenge.
 That's because you may pour more or less soda than someone else and this single factor will change the potency of the drink.

-If, however, we assume that you pour an 80-proof tequila and finish the drink with about 2-ounces of soda, we can get a good idea.
-In this example, that would make the drink around 11% ABV (22 proof).
-This means that it is slightly stronger than the average glass of wine and why it is an ideal candidate for happy hour and casual drinking.
+If, however, we assume that you pour an 80-proof tequila and finish the drink with about 2 ounces of soda, we can get a good idea.
+In this example, that would make the drink around 11 percent ABV (22 proof).
+This means that it is slightly stronger than the average glass of wine.
+That's why it is an ideal candidate for happy hour and casual drinking.